espsrc/pysnacks_1/README.md

 # Execution of the tutorials

 Tutorials execution will be on a JupyterHub instance at IAA-CSIC.
-The virtual machines will be served by Jupyter Hub deployed on the host institution (IAA).
+The virtual machines will be served by JupyterHub.
 You need to login to your dedicated machine and the Jupyter instance will be available for two weeks from the end of the workshop.
 Your progress will be stored and can be retrieved every time you access the service.
 You can use this service to experiment and work on your own files.

+There is also the option to use your own machine.
+This repository contains a conda environment to help you install all the required software.

+## Option 1.
+Execute notebook tutorials in the JupyterHub instance

 The IAA-CSIC Severo Ochoa Center provides a prototype JupyterHub instance available here:
 TBC